 3. Progress, Not Perfection

 Let your real estate team know that you are more interested in progress and growth than in perfect performance.
 Especially considering there is no such thing as perfection in real estate!
 Be realistic with your team goals.
 Of course you want to set them high and encourage optimal success, but be careful not to overreach and risk leaving everyone frustrated.
 Remember, steady, consistent growth is better than a team with huge success one year that falls apart the next.
-Be positive about the good that your team is doing, and make sure to let people know when they are going above and beyond.
+Be positive about the good that your team is doing, and make sure to let people know when they are not just a cheap esa letter but are going above and beyond.
 They will appreciate the encouragement, and will know that they are on the right track.

 Every real estate team will encounter challenges along the way, but your hard work and perseverance will pay off!
 What techniques have you found to be successful in training your real estate team?